metio/terraform-provider-k8s/docs/data-sources/operator_open_cluster_management_io_klusterlet_v1_manifest.md

 Optional:

 - `bootstrap_kube_configs` (Attributes) BootstrapKubeConfigs defines the ordered list of bootstrap kubeconfigs.
-The order decides which bootstrap kubeconfig to use first when rebootstrap.When the agent loses the connection to the current hub over HubConnectionTimeoutSeconds, or the managedcluster CRis set 'hubAcceptsClient=false' on the hub, the controller marks the related bootstrap kubeconfig as 'failed'.A failed bootstrapkubeconfig won't be used for the duration specified by SkipFailedBootstrapKubeConfigSeconds.But if the user updates the content of a failed bootstrapkubeconfig, the 'failed' mark will be cleared. (see [below for nested schema](#nestedatt--spec--registration_configuration--bootstrap_kube_configs))
+The order decides which bootstrap kubeconfig to use first when rebootstrap.
+When the agent loses the connection to the current hub over HubConnectionTimeoutSeconds, or the managedcluster CR is set 'hubAcceptsClient=false' on the hub, the controller marks the related bootstrap kubeconfig as 'failed'.
+A failed bootstrapkubeconfig won't be used for the duration specified by SkipFailedBootstrapKubeConfigSeconds.
+But if the user updates the content of a failed bootstrapkubeconfig, the 'failed' mark will be cleared. (see [below for nested schema](#nestedatt--spec--registration_configuration--bootstrap_kube_configs))
 - `client_cert_expiration_seconds` (Number) clientCertExpirationSeconds represents the seconds of a client certificate to expire.
-If it is not set or 0, the defaultduration seconds will be set by the hub cluster.
-If the value is larger than the max signing duration seconds set onthe hub cluster, the max signing duration seconds will be set.
+If it is not set or 0, the default duration seconds will be set by the hub cluster.
+If the value is larger than the max signing duration seconds set on the hub cluster, the max signing duration seconds will be set.
-- `cluster_annotations` (Map of String) ClusterAnnotations is annotations with the reserve prefix 'agent.open-cluster-management.io' set onManagedCluster when creating only, other actors can update it afterwards.
+- `cluster_annotations` (Map of String) ClusterAnnotations is annotations with the reserve prefix 'agent.open-cluster-management.io' set on ManagedCluster when creating only, other actors can update it afterwards.
-- `feature_gates` (Attributes List) FeatureGates represents the list of feature gates for registrationIf it is set empty, default feature gates will be used.If it is set, featuregate/Foo is an example of one item in FeatureGates:  1.
+- `feature_gates` (Attributes List) FeatureGates represents the list of feature gates for registration If it is set empty, default feature gates will be used.
+If it is set, featuregate/Foo is an example of one item in FeatureGates: 1.
 If featuregate/Foo does not exist, registration-operator will discard it 2.
 If featuregate/Foo exists and is false by default.
 It is now possible to set featuregate/Foo=[false|true] 3.
 If featuregate/Foo exists and is true by default.
 If a cluster-admin upgrading from 1 to 2 wants to continue having featuregate/Foo=false, he can set featuregate/Foo=false before upgrading.
 Let's say the cluster-admin wants featuregate/Foo=false. (see [below for nested schema](#nestedatt--spec--registration_configuration--feature_gates))
-- `kube_api_burst` (Number) KubeAPIBurst indicates the maximum burst of the throttle while talking with apiserver of hub cluster from the spoke cluster.If it is set empty, use the default value: 100
+- `kube_api_burst` (Number) KubeAPIBurst indicates the maximum burst of the throttle while talking with apiserver of hub cluster from the spoke cluster.
+If it is set empty, use the default value: 100
-- `kube_apiqps` (Number) KubeAPIQPS indicates the maximum QPS while talking with apiserver of hub cluster from the spoke cluster.If it is set empty, use the default value: 50
+- `kube_apiqps` (Number) KubeAPIQPS indicates the maximum QPS while talking with apiserver of hub cluster from the spoke cluster.
+If it is set empty, use the default value: 50

 <a id="nestedatt--spec--registration_configuration--bootstrap_kube_configs"></a>
 ### Nested Schema for `spec.registration_configuration.bootstrap_kube_configs`

 Optional:

-- `local_secrets_config` (Attributes) LocalSecretsConfig include a list of secrets that contains the kubeconfigs for ordered bootstrap kubeconifigs.The secrets must be in the same namespace where the agent controller runs. (see [below for nested schema](#nestedatt--spec--registration_configuration--bootstrap_kube_configs--local_secrets_config))
+- `local_secrets_config` (Attributes) LocalSecretsConfig include a list of secrets that contains the kubeconfigs for ordered bootstrap kubeconifigs.
+The secrets must be in the same namespace where the agent controller runs. (see [below for nested schema](#nestedatt--spec--registration_configuration--bootstrap_kube_configs--local_secrets_config))
-- `type` (String) Type specifies the type of priority bootstrap kubeconfigs.By default, it is set to None, representing no priority bootstrap kubeconfigs are set.
+- `type` (String) Type specifies the type of priority bootstrap kubeconfigs.
+By default, it is set to None, representing no priority bootstrap kubeconfigs are set.

 <a id="nestedatt--spec--registration_configuration--bootstrap_kube_configs--local_secrets_config"></a>
 ### Nested Schema for `spec.registration_configuration.bootstrap_kube_configs.local_secrets_config`

 Optional:

-- `hub_connection_timeout_seconds` (Number) HubConnectionTimeoutSeconds is used to set the timeout of connecting to the hub cluster.When agent loses the connection to the hub over the timeout seconds, the agent do a rebootstrap.By default is 10 mins.
+- `hub_connection_timeout_seconds` (Number) HubConnectionTimeoutSeconds is used to set the timeout of connecting to the hub cluster.
+When agent loses the connection to the hub over the timeout seconds, the agent do a rebootstrap.
+By default is 10 mins.
 - `kube_config_secrets` (Attributes List) KubeConfigSecrets is a list of secret names.
 The secrets are in the same namespace where the agent controller runs. (see [below for nested schema](#nestedatt--spec--registration_configuration--bootstrap_kube_configs--local_secrets_config--kube_config_secrets))

 <a id="nestedatt--spec--registration_configuration--bootstrap_kube_configs--local_secrets_config--kube_config_secrets"></a>